lingjiankong/easy_vim/README.md

 `qa` to record into register a, `q` to quit recording, `@a` to replay the recording at register a. `3@a` to replay the recording three times.

-`:%retab!` to change space to tab.
-Note you need to set proper tab space (if your tab space is 4, vim is only going to convert leading 4 spaces to a tab) Use `:set tabstop=<2, 4 or 8>` then `:set noexpandtab`

 `:set nu` show line numbers

 `:set nonu` hide line numbers